 What does the KOALA Study involve?

-The study involves various clinical assessments during a two-day visit at Columbia University Irving Medical Center in New York City.
-Visits will take place on Mondays and Tuesdays OR Thursdays and Fridays.
+The study involves various clinical assessments during a two-day visit at Boston Children’s Hospital in Boston.
 The assessments will investigate multiple domains of KAND, including motor function, cognition, epilepsy, and vision.

 A tentative schedule of all assessments can be found below under “Tentative Schedule.”
 Each assessment will be conducted by a specialist (e.g. physical therapist, neurologist, neuropsychologist, and neuro-ophthalmologist).
 The visit includes: